kheeran/COMSM0034-Info-Processing-and-the-Brain/README.md

 This coupled with an implementation of one of the previously mentioned forms of learning and an in-depth comparison to the other forms of learning.
 For my CW2, I implemented and studied **reinforcement learning** in the brain.

-The implementation is available in the file *CW2/reinforcement.py* and the analysis is available in the file available in *CW2/report.pdf*.
+The implementation is available in the file *CW2/reinforcement.py* and the analysis is available in the file *CW2/report.pdf*.